 A Close Look at Routine Blood Tests for Ideal Patient Health

-Blood tests are an essential way to gain a better understanding about one’s health.
+Blood tests are an essential way to gain a better understanding of one’s health.
 Since 70 percent of all medical decisions are based on a lab result, understanding which tests to get and when to get them will help you make more informed decisions about your lifestyle and its effect on your health.

 The average patient will typically get routine blood work at least once a year, often in accordance with an annual physical.
 While this is good to establish a baseline or compare to previous years, annual lab tests are the bare minimum.
 According to healthline.com, there are a few reasons why you would want to do more than that: